Inkhorn term: Controversy

+Poet George Gascoigne admonished in 1575 that the more English monosyllabic words a writer used, "the less you shall smell of the Inkhorne".
+Edward Phillips cautioned against using polysyllabic borrowings such as flexiloquent, honorificabilitudinitatibus, libanomancy, opisthographical, quinquipunctual and vulpinarity.
+Others went further, reviving Anglo-Saxon words or appropriating English dialect words.
+Cheke, for example, used "crossed" for crucified and "gainrising" for resurrection.

 Legacy

+Many of the so-called inkhorn terms, such as dismiss, celebrate, encyclopedia, commit, capacity and ingenious, stayed in the language.
+Over a third of these neologisms faded soon after they were first used; for example, expede is now obsolete, although the synonym expedite and the similar word impede survive.

+In many cases, pre-inkhorn words have survived alongside inkhorn borrowings to create lexical doublets and even triplets such as ask / question / interrogate, fast / firm / secure, holy / sacred / consecrated and kingly / royal / regal.

-Few of these words coined in opposition to inkhorn terms remained in common usage, and the writers who disdained the use of Latinate words often could not avoid using other loanwords.
-Although the inkhorn controversy was over by the end of the 17th century, many writers sought to return to what they saw as the purer roots of the language.
-William Barnes coined words, such as starlore for astronomy and speechcraft for grammar, but they were not widely accepted.
+Few of the words coined in opposition to inkhorn terms remained in common usage, and the writers who rejected or disdained the use of Latinate words often could not avoid using other loanwords.
+Although the inkhorn controversy was over by the end of the 17th century, some later writers sought to return to what they saw as the purer roots of the language.

+In the 19th century, William Barnes coined words, such as starlore for astronomy and speechcraft for grammar, but they were not widely accepted.
+Charles Dickens tried to either resurrect English words, e.g. gleeman for musician (see glee), sicker for certainly, inwit for conscience, yblent for confused; or coin brand-new words from English's Germanic roots (endsay for conclusion, yeartide for anniversary, foresayer for prophet).

+In the 20th century, Winston Churchill famously and publicly announced his affection towards native Germanic words:

+"My method is simple.
+I like to use Anglo-Saxon words with the least number of syllables."

+— The Lyons Den.
+The New York Post.

-George Orwell famously analysed and criticised the socio-political effects of the use of such words:
+George Orwell famously analyzed and criticized the socio-political effects of the use of such words:

 Bad writers, and especially scientific, political, and sociological writers, are nearly always haunted by the notion that Latin or Greek words are grander than Saxon ones, and unnecessary words like expedite, ameliorate, predict, extraneous, deracinated, clandestine, subaqueous, and hundreds of others constantly gain ground from their Anglo-Saxon opposite numbers.